life4/deal/docs/details/stubs.md

 python3 -m deal stub /path/to/a/file.py
 ```

 The command above will produce `/path/to/a/file.json` stub.
+If `/path/to/a/file.py` already contains deal contracts, these will be included in the generated json.
 On the next runs linter will use it do detect contracts.

 ## Built-in stubs